kamalkhan/kk-star-ratings/.github/PR_TEMPLATE.md

 - [ ] Each individual commit in the pull request is meaningful.
 - [ ] I have added tests to cover my changes.
 - [ ] If my change requires a change to the readme or documentation, I have updated it accordingly.

-If you're unsure about any of these, don't hesitate to ask.
-We're here to help!

-## Attribution

-This pull request template guide has been adapted from the [thephpleague's skeleton package](https://github.com/thephpleague/skeleton).